lun0522/lighter/jessie_steamer/application/vulkan/README.md

 2. Pipeline layout, including descriptor layouts and push constant ranges used in this pipeline.
 For this simple scene, we don't use descriptors.
 We only need to pass the `VkPushConstantRange` that we prepared earlier.
+3. Viewport transform.
+Since this may change when the window is resized, we need to set it every time when we build/rebuild the pipeline.
+4. Color blending for each color attachment.
-3. Which shaders to use.
+5. Which shaders to use.

 ```cpp
 pipeline_builder_ = absl::make_unique<PipelineBuilder>(context());